eProsima/FastDDS-SH/README.md

 1. The name can not have spaces in it.
 1. The name must be formed only by letters, numbers and underscores.
 Remember that the system handle will map each `/` for `__`, as mentioned in the configuration section, to allow an easy connection with ROS2 types.

-Each of the members of the dynamic type can have its own type and name.
-Each member is defined just by its type and name, such as `int32: "my_integer"`.
+Each of the members of the dynamic type can be defined just by its type and name, such as `int32: "my_integer"`.

 *eProsima*'s *dtparser* supports the following basic types: